-In the Somali Association of South Africa and others v Limpopo Department of Economic Development, Environment and Tourism and others57 the SCA overturned the decision of the North Gauteng High Court and declared that the closure of businesses owned and operated by refugees and asylum seekers in the Limpopo Province was unlawful and invalid.
+&lt;sup>61 Somali Association of South Africa and others v Limpopo Department of Economic Development, Environment and Tourism and others (unreported, Case No. 48/2014, ZASCA 143, 26 September 2014).

+closure of businesses owned and operated by refugees and asylum seekers in the Limpopo Province was unlawful and invalid.
 In doing so the SCA indorsed the right to self-employment of asylum seekers and refugees in South Africa.

-Research into migration and employment in South Africa has found that migrants were far more likely than the South African born individuals in the survey to be self-employed.58 The study suggested that the large difference in percentages indicated the vulnerable status of foreign-born workers and could possibly be due to difficulties in obtaining work because of issues such as preferences for employment of South Africans and immigration legislation.59 Self-employment within South Africa's informal economy has furthermore been suggested to be an "entry point" for individuals who are excluded from the formal sector by education, skills or poverty.60 Another report, which considered the economics of Somali informal traders in the
+- 2.85.
+Research into migration and employment in South Africa has found that migrants were far more likely than the South African born individuals in the survey to be self-employed.
+The study suggested that the large difference in percentages indicated the vulnerable status of foreign-born workers and could possibly be due to difficulties in obtaining work because of issues such as preferences for employment of South Africans and immigration legislation.
+Self-employment within South Africa's informal economy has furthermore been suggested to be an "entry point" for individuals who are excluded from the formal sector by education, skills or poverty.
+Another report, which considered the economics of Somali informal traders in the Western Cape, found that, contrary to the popular belief that foreigners are taking South African jobs and resources, Somali traders are largely self-employed and have established a tightly knit social structure in which traders support one another and buy stock together and in some instances employ South African citizens.
+In this way they contribute to the growth of South Africa's wholesale industry and offer their customers, who are often impoverished themselves, low prices and enhanced services. - 2.86.
+We wish to point out that the new procedures for assessment of self-sustainability ability and the revocation of right to work have the potential to violate Articles 17 and 18 of the UN Convention on the Status of Refugees, to which South Africa did not enter a reservation.
+Article 17 of the Convention provides that:-